 Raising livestock with a focus on animal welfare and environmental sustainability takes a lot of time and caring attention.
 Many people don't realize that because we retain ownership of our animals from birth to the consumer it's a very expensive enterprise.
 On average it costs $700 per year to feed one animal and it takes approximately 2.5 years for it to be grass finished - almost double the time compared to conventionally raised grain-fed beef.
 This cost does not include any other expenses - just feed - and last year the price of feed more than doubled because of widespread drought across Alberta.
 We have 300 mama cows on TK Ranch as well as their calves from this year, their calves from last year and half of their calves from the year before.
 When you add all of them together this makes for a lot of mouths to feed.

 The extra time it takes to finish our animals means that our meat products are more expensive than those found in grocery stores.
 Our business is tied to the Alberta economy and the recession has understandably caused many of our customers to reduce their spending.
 Especially the current economic crisis we're all finding ourselves in.
 Soaring inflation and fuel prices are seriously impacting our business.
-The costs to plant our winter feed crops this year were very high and it's unlikely we'll grow enough feed for the winter because the rains came very late this spring.
-We're very innovative and have been working tirelessly to diversify our income, but three years of sustained drought and having to purchase expensive winter feed last year has tapped our financial resources.
+We're very innovative and have been working tirelessly to diversify our income, but several years of sustained drought and having to purchase expensive winter feed has tapped our financial resources.
 We have been selecting our cows based on their natural abilities to finish on grass - not grain - for 40 years.
 They are the foundation of all that we do.